What to Do If You're Unable to Pay Rent for Your Apartment

 Should I Have a Backup Plan?

-Absolutely, if you can put one together.
+If you can, put one together.

 Ideally, you may get some aid from Social Services that could let you keep your place.